 A few people would say that ear syringing can be dangerous and potentially damage the ear canal if it is not undertaken correctly.

-However, the main reason it was taken away from GP surgeries is due to the fact it was no longer classified as an essential service.
+However, the main reason it was taken away from GP surgeries is because it was no longer classified as an essential service.
 Instead, it was reclassified as a specialist service.
 The only way that GPs can offer this service is if the build-up of earwax causes hearing loss.
 If that is the case, the GP can offer ear syringing through “audiology services”.

 As ear syringing is no longer one of the core services of the NHS, it has been moved to the category of a specialist treatment.
-Therefore, you will have to make alternative arrangements to have this ear treatment sorted out.
+So, you may have to make alternative arrangements to have this ear treatment sorted out.

 What is the impact of this change?

 Right now, there are concerns that the lack of ear syringing may have an adverse impact on those who suffer from hearing damage or who are elderly.
 Not everyone may have enough money to pay for a private ear syringing treatment.
-Therefore, they may be forced to live with the hearing damage without being able to seek out help.
+Some may be forced to live with their hearing damage without being able to seek out help.

 What other options are available besides ear syringing?

 Of course, if you suffer from ear issues, there are still alternatives you can try apart from ear syringing.
-This includes electronic irrigation and micro-suction.
+This includes ear irrigation and ear micro-suction.
 You can also consider ear drops that can soften earwax and make it easier to have it removed.

 If you are desperate for ear syringing, then you can still access this treatment from a private surgery.
 Unfortunately, earwax removal syringing from a private surgery can be expensive, so you may need to look around before you choose the right surgery to help you.
-The most common price you will find for ear syringing is £80.
+Prices for ear wax removal can can range from £40-£90, upwards.

 Would you appreciate further advice in relation to your own concerns about the build-up and treatment of earwax?
-If so, please don’t hesitate to contact the Welling ear wax removal Gravesend Clinic today.
+If so, please don’t hesitate to contact the Welling ear wax removal clinic today.
+We have two branches for your convenience.